natkinson1/backgammon-AI/README.md

 ## Human Move

-If you dont have any dice to hand you can run roll_dice.py to make a randomly rolled dice.
+If you dont have any dice to hand you can roll some virtual dice:

 ```
 python roll_dice.py